lichess-org/mobile/ROADMAP.md

 # Roadmap

-This is not a real roadmap but a simple list of features that are actually planned, in no particular order.
+Here is a list of the features that are planned for now, in no particular order.
+This list is just to indicate what we will be probably work on in a foreseeable future, nothing more, and it is subject to evolve.

-If a feature is missing here, it does not mean we won't implement it.
-It just mean it has a lower priority and will probably wait for the other to be done.
+If a feature is missing here, it does not mean we will not implement it.

-Some of the planned features are also described in the Issues, these ones have usually higher priority.
+Some of the planned features are also described in [Issues](https://github.com/lichess-org/mobile/issues), these ones have usually higher priority.

-## Features
+## Higher priority

 - server analysis
 - challenges